You can also download the audio version from the Eating Enlightenment website from here.

 Craving Sweets All The Time Context:

 Let’s be crystal clear about something.
-You are getting tremendous benefits out of eating sugar.
+You are getting tremendous benefits out of eating sugar and binge eating.
 I know that might sound crazy.
 What benefits could there be?

 People think “Sugar makes me fat, it makes me overweight, it makes me fatigued, I hate myself after I eat sugar, I lose all this confidence.”